kakairesteven/kakairesteven.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Graduated with an Honors Degree of Bachelors of Science in Computer Engineering.
+Graduated with an Honors Degree of Bachelors of Science in Computer Engineering, Makerere University.